firebolt-db/godocs/docs/sql_reference/commands/engines/alter-engine.md

 | `CLUSTERS = <clusters>`              | Collection of nodes, where each node is of a certain type.
 All the clusters in an engine have the same type and same number of nodes. |
 | `RENAME TO <new_name>`               | Indicates the new name for the engine.
 No other parameters are allowed during an engine rename. |

+**Preview Limitations:**
-**Preview Limitations:**  The number of clusters per engine is limited to one.
-Modifying the TYPE or NODES attribute of a running engine may result in the failure of currently executing queries.
+* The number of clusters per engine is limited to two.
+* The number of nodes per cluster is limited to five.
 If you would like to remove any of these limitations, reach out to Firebolt Support.

 ### Example 1
 The following example allows the users to scale out an engine by setting the engine's `NODES` to `3`: